-Streaming is a method of transmitting or receiving data, particularly video and audio content, over a computer network as a steady, continuous flow.
+Online Video and Streaming Sites Statistics: Streaming is a method of transmitting or receiving data, particularly video and audio content, over a computer network as a steady, continuous flow.
 The data can be played back to start while the remaining data is still being received.
-Streaming media is multimedia data that is transferred in a stream of packets that are interpreted and rendered in real time by a software application as the packet arrives.
+Streaming media is multimedia data that is transferred in a stream of packets that are interpreted and rendered in real-time by a software application as the packet arrives.

-Streaming video includes over-the-top (OTT) video streaming services such as YouTube, Netflix, Amazon Prime, and Hulu, and operator-based streaming and direct consumer streaming.
-Many operators offer streaming of the content that they own the rights to.
+The streaming video includes over-the-top (OTT) video streaming services such as YouTube, Netflix, Amazon Prime, and Hulu, and operator-based streaming and direct consumer streaming.
+Many operators offer to stream the content that they own the right to.

 TV shows and movies are the most commonly watched types of online video content.
-Most global online video viewing takes place on laptop or computer and smartphones.
+Most global online video viewing takes place on laptops or computers and smartphones.
 Smartphones have become the primary viewing device for online videos in India and South Korea, as well as among global viewers aged 35 years and below.

 According to Statista, 221.8 Mn online video viewers in the US accessed videos in 2017, which is expected to reach 236 Mn viewers by 2020.

-In addition, increasing Internet speeds and better connectivity is driving adoption of online videos in developing and developed countries, and has been contributing significantly to the current high demand for online video content.
+In addition, increasing Internet speeds and better connectivity are driving the adoption of online videos in developing and developed countries and have been contributing significantly to the current high demand for online video content.

 According to Sandvine Incorporated in 2018, Netflix accounted for 14.9% of global application traffic share, followed by HTTP MEDIA STREAM and YouTube.

 According to Limelight Networks, online viewing has grown significantly in 2017 as compared to 2016.
 The weighted average global viewing duration was 4.28 hours/week in 2016, which increased to 5.75 hours/week.

 Benefits of Various Online Video and Streaming Sites: